krakend/krakend-documentation/v2.5/overview/installing.md

 ## Installation
 You can install (or just run) KrakenD using different options.
 {{< note title="Just exploring?" type="question" >}}
 Use the [KrakenD Playground](https://github.com/krakend/playground-community) if you want to play with KrakenD without configuring it.
 The Playground comes with several flavors of KrakenD and a mock API.
-Everything is ready to start playing, just do a `docker-compose up`!
+Everything is ready to start playing, just do a `docker compose up`!
 {{< /note >}}

 ### Docker